$120m data centre project comes to Darwin, Australia

 IOTDC will deliver the Tier 3 (Uptime Institute Certified) city integrated data facility in fully operational stages, and will enable the Northern Territory to play a significant role in connecting the rest of Australia by providing additional information gateways into the SE Asian region.

 Working together with Vertiv, TotalSecure, Wolfe Systems, Mist a Juniper Systems Company, TPG and Intersector Capital, the IOTDC facility has been slated for early 2021 with subsequent phases to soon follow.

-"Data centres are the core foundation infrastructure needed for economic growth.
-Ultimately data is what runs the world and with major impact events like Covid19, there is a natural acceleration in demand for data centre services as people try share or simply stay informed," says Steve Shelley, VP Integrated Modular Solutions at Vertiv.
+"Data Centers are the core foundation infrastructure needed for economic growth.
+Ultimately data is what runs the world and with major impact events like COVID-1919, there is a natural acceleration in demand for data center services as people try share or simply stay informed," says Steve Shelley, VP Integrated Modular Solutions at Vertiv.

 " We've all seen the challenges network providers are having with the sudden demand increase in Internet traffic.
-We are always demanding more of the Internet and everything we do lives somewhere, data centres.
-It will be a really important infrastructure piece for Darwins recovery after Covid19 dies down," he says.
+We are always demanding more of the Internet and everything we do lives somewhere, data centers.
+It will be a really important infrastructure piece for Darwins recovery after COVID-1919 dies down," he says.